ahmednuaman/javascript-tests/README.md

 A suite of JavaScript tests (hopefully) useful for interviews

-THIS IS A CLONE OF (https://github.com/ahmednuaman/javascript-tests)
+THIS IS A FORK OF (https://github.com/ahmednuaman/javascript-tests)

 ## How to use
 1. `npm install`